Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Income-share-weighted decomposability: graphical evaluation for common inequality measures

 (1D) holds as well.
 Based on our analysis for (1C) we can conclude that $g^{\mathcal{I}}_{1,CV}(z)=0$ holds if and only if $(3z_1-1)^2+(3z_2-1)^2= \frac{(3z_1-1+3z_2-1)^2}{2}$, i.e. $3z_1-1=3z_2-1=-\frac{3z_3-1}{2},$ which is equivalent to $z_1=z_2=\frac{1-z_3}{2}$.

 \paragraph*{Properties (2A)-(2D)}

-As we can see from the left panel of Figure \ref{fig:CV_DCI}, evidently (2A) is violated with level curves distinct from the horizontal lines.
+The right panel of Figure \ref{fig:CV_DCI} shows the degree of violations of (2A) and the pattern of distinction between level curves from the horizontal lines.
 (2B) is violated as well as exemplified by the red curve which is monotonic in the simplex but that change in the heat map on that curve is not monotonic.
 This curve illustrates violations of (2B) in the region $z_3>1/3 \iff z_3 >\frac{z_1+z_2}{2}$, but a similar illustration can be given for $z_3<1/3$.

 (2C) holds.
 First of all, notice that $z_1+z_2+z_3=1$ implies